 Applicants claiming work experience must have downtown experience, without exception.

-Applicants must be a current member or join the MDA.
+Applicants must be a current member, employed by a member organization, or join the MDA.
 Not yet employed in the field?
 Memberships for individuals or students is affordably priced at $100/$50 annually.

 The non-refundable application fee for the program is just $200.
 The coursework will be incorporated into the MDA’s workshops and conferences.
 Participants will be expected to register for workshops or conferences at normal registration fees.